jlowin/copychat/README.md

 # Show only the git diff chunks themselves
 copychat --diff-mode diff-only

+# See what changed since branching from develop
+copychat --diff-mode diff-only --diff-branch develop
 ```

-This is particularly useful when you want to discuss code changes with an LLM.
+The `-diff-mode` and `--diff-branch` options are particularly useful when you want to:
+- Review any changes you've made, either in isolation or in context
+- Compare changes against a specific branch

 ### Excluding Files